 The sparkling blue Caribbean’s a focal point, especially from the triangular infinity pool (there’s a second pool on the lawn by the sandy Laughing Fish bar).
 And the resort is complete with a PADI dive shop since snorkeling and scuba are favorite pastimes here thanks to in particular to the world’s second-largest coral reef system and whale sharks visiting April through June each year.

-There are three distinctive restaurants: Mare for classic Italian with performances by mariachi bands and Garifuna dancers, seafood on the beach at Gauguin Grill, and traditional Belizean at Auntie Luba’s.
+There are three distinctive restaurants: Mare for classic Italian with performances by mariachi bands and Garifuna dancers, seafood on the beach at Gauguin Grill, and traditional Belizean at Auntie Luba’s Kitchen.
 It’s not the only indulgence, however, as guests can also visit a jaguar preserve, check out the ancient Maya architecture, zipline, and horseback ride through orchards.

 Best Spa: Marriott Puerto Vallarta Resort & Spa, Mexico

 There’s little doubt that just one day at this renovated and reimagined resort will have you forgetting any stress surrounding the wedding.
 The Ohtli Spa will see to that, with its transformative treatments inspired by ancient Huichol traditions—like the super-relaxing Rebirth Therapy session performed in a pool.